-Your smartphone is supposed to make life easier.
-Good news: You can step up its convenience by automating some of the ways you use it.
-With these seven automated commands, you get to spend less time fussing with your device and more time on the stuff that really matters.
+Your smartphone is supposed to make life easier, and automating various tasks is one of the best ways to make that promise of convenience a reality.
+With these seven automated commands, you’ll get to spend less time fussing with your device and more time on the stuff that really matters.

 1. Receive reminders at certain locations

-Timed reminders can be handy, but they really come into their own when they pop up in the right place.
-Because your phone knows your location, it can nudge you to buy milk when you’re near the grocery store or to clean the attic when you get home.
-Here’s how to set up this type of reminder on iOS and Android devices.
+Timed reminders can be handy, but they really shine when they, say, pop up at the exact moment you were about to walk past the place the grocery store.
+When your phone knows your location, it can nudge you to buy milk on your trip home from work or to clean the attic when you get home.

-On an iPhone, launch the Reminders app, tap the Plus icon, and type in the text you want to see later.
-Tap the (i) icon to the right of your new reminder, toggle the Remind me at a location switch to on, and then tap Location.
-Now you can pick any of your saved (pinned) locations, select your current position, or use the search box at the top to find another address.
+On an iPhone, launch the Reminders app, tap the New Reminder button, and type in the text you want to see later.
+Tap the Details button under your new reminder, toggle on the Location switch, and choose a location where you want it to trigger.
+You can pick any of your saved (pinned) locations, select your current position, or tap Custom to access a search box to find another address.